Generic Name: aztreonam (injection) (az TREE oh nam)

 How should I use aztreonam?

-Aztreonam is a powder medicine that must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Aztreonam must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.
 Use only the diluent that your doctor or pharmacist tells you to use.

 Aztreonam is sometimes mixed with other antibiotics in the same solution.
-You may need to store this type of mixture differently than you would store aztreonam only.
+You may need to store this type of mixture differently.
 Follow all storage directions carefully.

 Aztreonam that is supplied as a frozen solution in a plastic container should be stored in a freezer.
 If possible, keep the freezer set at 4 degrees below 0 Fahrenheit or colder.

 Thaw the medicine either in a refrigerator or at room temperature.
-Do not heat the medicine to thaw it more quickly.
+Do not heat the medicine.
+Aztreonam should be used within 2 weeks if thawed in a refrigerator, or used within 48 hours if thawed at room temperature.

 What happens if I miss a dose?